Stuckndahouse/WHSTechNotes/journal.md

 # December 15, 2025

 My plans for this Winter break are to go on a 5 day cruise to Mexico.
 After the cruise we are going to celebrate Christmas and maybe have family come visit.
 I'm super excited for the cruise coming up soon.

+# January 6, 2026

+Over the break I used technology by staying in touch with people over the phone.
+I also just got a brand new computer so I was able to use that to play games and speak to other people while playing.
+When I went on my cruise, I used my phone's camera to take pictures and videos of the ship and the water.
+Then when I went to a wrestling meet, I had to use my phone to keep up with the schedule of who was up next and when.